SC Bastia

 Bastia's main historical success include reaching the final of the 1977–78 edition of the UEFA Cup.
 The team was defeated by Dutch club PSV Eindhoven (0–0 at home, 0–3 away).
 Domestically, Bastia won the second division of French football in 1968 and 2012, and the Coupe de France in 1981.
 During the club's infancy, it was league champions of the "Corsican League" 17 times.
 They are the local rivals of Ajaccio and contest the Derby Corse.

 The club has signed several famous players in its history, notably including Dragan Džajić, Claude Papi, Johnny Rep, Roger Milla, Michael Essien, Alex Song, Sébastien Squillaci, Jérôme Rothen, Antar Yahia and Florian Thauvin.

-In 2017 the club was relegated to the Championnat National 3 due to financial irregularities and lost its professional licence; therefore, the official name was changed from Sporting Club de Bastia to Sporting Club Bastiais.
+In 2017 the club was relegated to the Championnat National 3 due to financial irregularities and lost its professional licence.
 I Turchini regained professional status in 2021 following promotion to Ligue 2.

 History

 Genesis of the team and beginning of professional football

 Sporting Club de Bastia was founded in 1905 by a Swiss named Hans Ruesch.
 He taught German in high school in Bastia.
 The first president of Bastia was Emile Brandizi.
 The Corsican club celebrated its debut on the Place d'Armes of Bastia, in the light of a single gas burner.

 The club began its professional journey in 1965, in Division 2.
 After three successful seasons, it was crowned Champion of France's Second Division in 1968, joining the elite.
 The first season was difficult, but the club still maintained its place.
 Thus began a decade widely considered the finest in club history.
 In 1972, the club reached, for the first time, the final of the Coupe de France against Olympique de Marseille (losing 2–1), getting it its first qualification in the European Cup Winners' Cup, which led to elimination against the excellent team of Atlético Madrid.